Intersectional Approaches

 identify problem design research collect data analyze disseminate

 An intersectional approach (see Term: Intersectionality) is important to consider when setting research priorities, developing hypotheses and formulating study designs.
-Taking an intersectional approach can better predict variations in health outcomes and determine user needs, and ultimately lead to more inclusive research and engineering solutions (Weber et al., 2007).
-For example, sex, socioeconomics, gendered division of labor and language interact to determine how agricultural workers are exposed to endocrine disruptors (see Case Study: Environmental Chemicals).
-Recent research also demonstrates how an intersectional approach can improve the accuracy of AI-based facial recognition (see Case Study: Facial Recognition) and energy efficiency measures (see Case Study: Smart Energy Solutions).
+Taking an intersectional approach can better predict variations in health outcomes, determine user needs, and ultimately lead to more inclusive research and engineering solutions (Nielsen et al., 2025; for guidelines for intersectional research and reporting, Schiebinger et al., 2025).
+For example, sex, socioeconomic status, gendered division of labor, and language interact to determine how agricultural workers are exposed to endocrine disruptors (see Case Study: Environmental Chemicals).
+Research also demonstrates how an intersectional approach may improve energy efficiency measures (see Case Study: Smart Energy Solutions and inform policy to manage plastic pollution (see Case Study: Sustainable Fashion; Landrigan et al., 2023).

-Intersectional approaches may be relevant in studies involving human subjects.
-While sex and gender are important concepts to consider (see Analyzing Sex; Analyzing Gender), they are shaped by other social and biological factors.
-The way the research problem is formulated will determine which intersecting variables are required for analysis.
-The most important categories, factors and relationships cannot be determined a priori, but emerge during the process of investigation (Hankivsky, 2014).
+Intersectional approaches may be relevant in any study involving human subjects.
+While sex and gender are important concepts to consider (see Analyzing Sex; Analyzing Gender), they shape and are shaped by other socio-political dimensions.
+The way the research problem is formulated will determine which intersecting dimensions and factors are required for analysis.

-Finally, it may be relevant to consider whose practical knowledge or experience is relevant to your project.
+Finally, intersectional analysis may examine environmental factors, such as air, soil, and water quality, and how they contribute to inequalities at the socio-political level.
+A focus on environmental factors, for example, enables a better understanding of the differential impacts of products and policies across geographical locations and social communities (see Case Study: Sustainable Fashion; Abi Deivanayagam et al., 2023).
+From the outset, researchers will have to consider whose practical knowledge or experience is relevant to the project.
 Involving diverse groups of research subjects or potential end users in the research process (from problem formulation to research design) may sharpen the intersectional analysis and lead to more inclusive solutions (see Method: Co-Creation and Participatory research).

 Design research

-Intersectional research should be designed to illuminate the multiplicative effects of different but interdependent categories and factors.
+Intersectional research should be designed to illuminate interdependencies across socio-political dimensions, contextual domains, and environmental conditions.
+Intersectional statistical methods are usually multiplicative, not additive, implying a focus on compounded effects of different but interdependent categories and contexts.
 Determine which methods (qualitative, quantitative or mixed-method) are best suited for examining the intersecting variables of relevance to your project.
-Qualitative approaches (e.g. focus groups, document analysis, interviews and observations) can provide detailed insights into the complex web of factors, processes and relationships that shape people’s identities, opportunities and practices.
-Quantitative methods (e.g. survey questionnaires, social-media data, product purchases and register data) allow the researcher to examine similarities and differences across groups and subgroups, and may reveal how such similarities and differences vary by social context and evolve over time (Else-Quest and Hyde, 2016; Bowleg, 2008; Shields, 2008).
+Qualitative approaches (e.g., focus groups, document analysis, interviews and observations) can provide detailed insights into the complex web of factors, processes and relationships that shape people’s identities, opportunities, and practices (Collins & Bilge, 2020; Abrahms et al., 2020).
+Quantitative methods (e.g., survey questionnaires, social-media data, product purchases and register data) allow the researcher to examine similarities and differences across groups and subgroups, and may reveal how such similarities and differences vary by social context and evolve over time (Guan et al., 2021; Else-Quest and Hyde, 2016).
 In mixed-method designs, qualitative methods may be deployed to explore which intersectional categories, factors and relationships to examine in a subsequent quantitative analysis.
 Qualitative methods, however, may also be used to obtain a deeper understanding of salient interactions and relationships identified in a preceding quantitative analysis.
 A quantitative analysis, for example, may reveal unexpected differences between women and men that cannot be explained by gender or socioeconomic status alone, such as women of high socioeconomic status having similar health outcomes to those of men of low socioeconomic status (Sen et al., 2010).
 In this case, a qualitative follow-up study may help tease apart the underlying processes and mechanisms that drive the observed differences and similarities.

 Finally, researchers using qualitative interviews or surveys should inspect their questions and categories for misguided or stereotypical assumptions before initiating the data collection.
 Extensive piloting and/or cognitive interviews with the target population may improve the study’s validity and reliability, and make data collection more effective.